 Shopping addiction, compulsive spending, otherwise known as oniomania, affects about 18 million adults in the United States.
 It is the compulsion to spend money regardless of need or financial means.
 It is entirely normal to enjoy shopping as a recreational activity or to reward yourself occasionally.
 Still, compulsive shopping is a mental health disorder that an individual cannot control without help and can have severe consequences.
+Through our shopping addiction test, Heather Fisher Recovery Services can help individuals understand their process addiction and find the help necessary to heal.

 For shopping addicts, purchasing things can distract from unpleasant emotions, offering a temporary high that helps individuals get rid of anxiety or feel better about themselves.
 Potential emotional risk factors for shopping addiction include: